mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 <!--
   This file is generated.
-  Edit platform/darwin/scripts/generate-style-code.js, then run `make style-code`.
+  Edit platform/darwin/scripts/generate-style-code.js, then run `make darwin-style-code`.
 -->
 # Information for Style Authors